helvm/hell/docs/ROADMAP.md

 You have to be a Bastard to write in Bloody language

 Compiler Fun to Rust

 Compile PureScript to Rust

 the PureScript makes you free

 the PureScript will set you free

+"PureScript sets you free"

+"PureScript makes one free"